 Growing Forward 2 for Processors

-The GF2 Results Spotlight below shows some of the ways that food processors across the province have improved their business with GF2 funding.
-The featured results are updated regularly and each spotlight focuses on new results within one GF2 focus area.
-You can view past results spotlights here.
+The GF2 Results Spotlight below shows some of the ways that food processors have improved their business with GF2 funding.
+The featured results will be updated regularly and each spotlight will focus on new results within one GF2 area of focus.

 Over $30 million has been committed to food processors to invest in labour productivity enhancements.
 These projects (some in progress and some completed) include:

 - 319 projects to install technology, equipment, and software systems upgrades

 - 82 projects for assessments, audits, planning, and skills development and training1

 As processors begin to complete and report on more of these projects, more results become available.
 Below are results that processors have achieved with GF2 funding (note: results below represent only a subset of the total completed projects2):

 1 Funds committed and projects approved (completed and in progress) as of September 2016.

 2 Results figures represent processor labour productivity enhancement implementation projects that reported the respective result as of August 2016, as a percentage of the number of respondents for each respective question.
 The number of respondents for each respective question is as follows: 134 for reduced labour costs, 113 for product quality, 112 for reduced waste, 128 for customer requirements, 114 for downtime, 116 for market access, 141 for market expansion, 135 for market retention, and 140 for sales.
 Numbers were adjusted for any pre-requisite question discrepancies as applicable and exclude answers that were not applicable and could not be interpreted.